PythonAndGoCommunity/GoHomework/README.md

-In order to launch the programm, it's ought to do the following steps:
+In order to launch the program, it's ought to do the following steps:

 1) Launch TinyRedisServer application from the folder of the same name.
 Options "-p" or "--port" for the choice of port and options "-m" or "--mode" for the choice of port can be used.